bnoguchi/hooks-js/README.md

 1. You can define **multiple** pres (or posts) for a single method.
 2. These pres (or posts) are then executed as a chain of methods.
-3. Any functions in this middleware chain can choose to halt the chain's execution.
+3. Any functions in this middleware chain can choose to halt the chain's execution by `next`ing an Error from that middleware function.
 If this occurs, then none of the other middleware in the chain will execute, and the main method (e.g., `save`) will not execute.
 This is nice, for example, when we don't want a document to save if it is invalid.

 ## Defining multiple pres (or posts)
 `pre` is chainable, so you can define multiple pres via:
-    Model.pre('save', function (next, halt) {
+    Document.pre('save', function (next, halt) {
       console.log("hello");
-      next();
     }).pre('save', function (next, halt) {
       console.log("world");
-      next();
     });

+As soon as one pre finishes executing, the next one will be invoked, and so on.

+## Error Handling

 ## Mutating Arguments via Middleware
 `pre` and `post` middleware can also accept the intended arguments for the method